Published: 18 June 2019

 For research projects of three years or more, the programme will usually fund up to a maximum of two international conference attendances (two people attending one conference or one person attending two conferences).
 There are no limits on the number of UK conference attendances.

-Essential items of equipment plus maintenance and related costs not included as part of estates should be input in this section.
+Essential items of equipment plus maintenance and related costs as part of estates should be put in this section.
 These can be lease or purchase costs.

-● Costs of computers are normally restricted to a maximum of £650 each excluding VAT and a statement of justification must be included, in the relevant ‘Justification of Costs’ section for any purchase above this limit.
+- Costs of computers are normally restricted to a maximum of £1000 and a statement of justification must be included in the relevant ‘Justification of Costs’ section for any purchase above this limit.

 This section includes non-reusable items specific to the research.
 Please itemise and describe the requirements fully (e.g. postage, stationery, photocopying).
 These items should be research specific, not just general office costs which should be covered by indirect costs.